jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

 Building on a cloud platform like AWS, Azure or Google Cloud allows you to keep a low price while providing massive scalability.
 These platforms have a free-tier that allows you to build your website at virtually no-cost.
 For the kinds of websites I build Amazon Web Services has the best pricing, but is arguably the most difficult to work with.
 That's the trade-off: you get more options, scalability and lower-price but it comes with higher complexity.

 In this post, I'll detail my setup.
-It should allow you to build a dynamic website that at essentially no cost until it scales beyond 50,000 users per month.
+It should allow you to build a dynamic website at essentially no cost until it scales beyond 50,000 users per month.

 Our website can be divided into three main projects:

 - Our infrastructure - built using Terraform
+- Our server-side API - built using Express
 - Our front-end website - built using Gatsby
-- Our server-side API - built using Express

 We'll keep these in separate folders (and each will have a separate repository):